othman-19/authentication-basics-nodejs/README.md

 5. Run `npm install` in your terminal.

-6. Run your local server.
+6. Run your local server with `node app.js`.

 7. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+8. Try subscribe, login and logout.

 ## Author(s)
 [Othmane Namani](https://github.com/othman-19/).